aryaaupa/heartware/README.md

 # heartware ♥

 Heartware is being developed as a custom PCB with real-time audio playback, programmable lighting, sensing, battery power, and low-power firmware.
 The physical gift is intended to play a user-supplied local copy of **“The Man Who Can't Be Moved” by The Script**; the copyrighted recording is intentionally **not** distributed in this repository.
+This project will be used to demonstrate basic engineering principles to high schoolers.

 ## Project goals